 Over the last couple of years I’ve taken a keen interest in sustainability and the environment, and I can’t seem to switch off from it.
 Now I’ve seen, I can’t unsee, and to do my bit to minimise our family’s impact on waste and pollution, I’m changing the way I live.
 Even if I’m not solving the problem, neither am I contributing to it.
 With that in mind, I wanted to share some of our favourite wooden baby toys including some lovely wooden blocks, as well as sustainable toys for older toddlers and preschoolers.

 This is a post I’ve been meaning to put together for ages, so some of these products are aimed at children a little younger than my girls are now, but the beauty of many of them is that as open-ended toys, they’re actually great for a variety of ages.

-For a long time now I’ve attempted to stock our playroom with items I think will suit both our girls on different levels.
+For a long time now I’ve attempted to stock our playroom with items I think will suit both our girls on different levels, without overwhelming them with too much choice (try toy rotation!).
 They both still play with the wooden blocks listed here for example, as well as many of the other wooden toys and, best of all, they (sometimes!) play nicely together.